Have some more questions on organizing a bootcamp location? Well, maybe we can answer them here.

 A: We have two kinds of sponsors: global and local sponsors.
 The global sponsors are companies that want to provide some giveaways for all attendees at all locations.
 We have several tools vendors giving away licenses and goodies to all locations.
 Don’t contact the global sponsors directly!
 We are working with them to provide you with some good giveaways.
 They would go crazy if a couple hundred location organizers contact them one by one so we will take care of this for you.

 The local sponsors are companies in your region.
 Since you are organizing a location, it’s up to you to find someone who is willing to sponsor the meeting room(s), lunch and potentially other items.

 If you are willing to sponsor someone to organize a Global Azure event with you as the sponsoring company that’s great!
 Get in touch through the “Contact Us” form.
 Note that you don’t have to sponsor all locations.
 Feel free to cherry pick some and contact the local organizers and work something out with them.

-A: Shipping and handling for sending things to 200 locations around the world is unfortunately very problematic and expensive.
-Custom laws in each country often cause problems or require additional cost.
-We do not ship any physical giveaways.
-We recommend leveraging your local Microsoft sales and Developer Experience (DX) teams as they may be able to get you some posters, stickers, water bottles, etc. from the local offices.
+A: Microsoft is offering a limited supply of stickers to be shipped out to locations.
+You can request them before the deadline by completing the SWAG request form.
+For additional items, we recommend leveraging your local Microsoft sales teams, and local sponsors, as they may be able to get you some posters, stickers, water bottles, etc. from the local offices.
 If you don’t know who to contact in your area then use the “Contact Us” form and we’ll get you introduced!
 Read on for information about digital giveaways!

 You can hold a raffle at the end, or supply them to people who correctly answer quiz questions, or complete a lab early, etc. You decide!
 These prizes are provided by our Global Sponsors.
 You’ll learn more about the global sponsors and the digital prizes as we get closer to the event.
 Instructions and assets for these digital prizes will be sent one week prior to the event to the lead organizer’s email address.